-VPS -- A Happy Beginning for E-commerce
+VPS: A Happy Beginning for E-Commerce

+However, that does not mean that you must choose dedicated hosting (or colocation) right away.
+Dedicated hosting tends to be too expensive for most self-funded e-commerce startups.
 The good news is that VPS comes in as a happy compromise.
 Initial costs can be as low as $15-$20 per month.

 How Does VPS Work?

 VPS involves a shared server that is "split" into several virtual servers by use of virtualization software.
 These servers are imaginary (since they are all just one server, not several), but they are strictly defined and managed by the virtualization software.
-Based on the hardware setup you purchase, the virtual computer will be allocated with the specified number of CPU's, RAM, disk space and bandwidth.
+Based on the hardware setup you purchase, the virtual computer will be allocated with the specified number of CPU's, RAM, disk space, and bandwidth.
 Many hosts allow for automatic expansion beyond these resources while others enforce them strictly.

 Benefits of VPS

 If another user on your host's services is misbehaving, this will have little to no impact on your VPS service.
 If another user's activities crash their server, it won't crash yours.
 In fact, only their virtual machine crashes.
 This has no impact on the physical server on which the virtual machines are run.

 No matter what anyone else is doing on another VPS hosted on the same machine, you are guaranteed your speed.
 If you have two CPU's allocated to you, then you will always have those two CPU's available to your operations.
 The amount of RAM you have paid for in a VPS setting will always be available to your operations, regardless of what else is happening on the physical machine.

 While shared hosting is notorious for hiccups, VPS does not experience any such interruptions.
 Again, this is due to the virtualization software, which divides the resources, making a dedicated machine with dedicated resources for your e-commerce site.

 Many shared hosting providers that claim to provide unlimited disk space shield themselves in some kind of "fair use" clause.
 In other words, the resources must be fairly shared between all users of that server.
 That translates to limited disk space.
 With VPS hosting, you never have to worry about that.
 You have an agreed upon disk space that is paid for monthly and is reserved exclusively for you.
 It sits there, either used or unused, but paid for and allocated to you.

 If you are technically strong, you might need root access to install some programs.
 You will never get root access in shared hosting.
 Root access begins at the VPS level of hosting.
 Make sure to read the manual or talk to your hosting provider if you think you might need root access.

 VPS is the way to go for a serious e-commerce startup.
 Shared hosting is an adequate environment for testing.
 When it comes to taking the plunge, however, budget for a VPS plan.
-It is much cheaper than dedicated hosting, while being much more robust than shared hosting.
+It is much cheaper than dedicated hosting while being much more robust than shared hosting.